Acupuncture points for Neck and Shoulder Pain

 Acupuncture neck pain points like 22.03 and 22.06 (Luo Zhen & SJ 3) are often used, but work on a more superficial level and are highly effective for acute conditions.
 Other Tung acupuncture points for neck pain include the Three Weights (77.05, 77.06, 77.07), the 7 Tigers (77.26), and the points on the palm 22.01 & 22.02.

-With so many groups of points to choose from, how do you determine which points will give you the best results?
+With so many groups of acupuncture points for neck and shoulder pain, how do you determine which points will give you the best results?
 What do you do if your first group of points don't work?
-Do you know when 22.01 - 22.02 should be used instead of 22.03 and 22.06?
+Do you know when neck pain should be treated with 22.01 and 22.02 instead of 22.03 and 22.06?

 Myofascial lines or chains are similar to the meridians.